Introduction

 Global Search in Salesforce scans across objects, fields, and records.
 It’s fast and supports suggestions, recent searches, and filters.
 However, the default setup does not always show the right fields or prioritize the right objects.

-Key facts:- Standard fields like Name and Owner are searchable by default.
+Standard fields like Name and Owner are indexed by default.

 3. Customizing Search Layouts